Congressional Debate: Questioning

 Questioning, traditionally, has been the standard set by the debate rules.
-One speaker at a time has an opportunity to ask one question at a time, moderated by the presiding officer.
-Typically, questions attempt to expose faults in the speech given.
-Sometimes speakers upholding the same side as the current speaker will ask a "friendly question," seeking agreement, although in some regions, this is discouraged.
-Questions, and their respective answers, are to be short and to the point, as delays will unfairly cut into other speakers' questioning time.

-Rules do not allow for "prefacing," where students formulate a statement or argument as part of their question; rather, they must simply ask a question, and only a question, however this rule may not be present at some tournaments.

-The debate rules also provides for direct questioning, if the standing rules of the organization allow for it, where the speaker and questioner can engage in direct dialogue without moderation from the chair.
-This is done in 30- or 60-second blocks of time, allowing the questioner to engage the floor speaker to greater depth.
+After a speaker has given a speech, they are subjected to a minute of questioning (typically two, thirty second blocks, or during the first aff/neg speech, two minutes with four blocks), where the speaker and a questioner engage in back and forth dialogue with minimal moderation from the chair.
 This is used to sometimes build arguments that the questioner uses in a later speech, similar to cross-examination in other competitive debate events.
 At tournaments where this is practiced, the presiding officer is either required or strongly advised to keep a separate questioning priority, to ensure equal opportunity for questioners.
 Several tournaments have piloted this method since the National Speech & Debate Association suggested this as a result of discussions with its Congressional Debate Rules and Recommendations Committee in 2009.

+Rules typically do not allow for "prefacing," where students formulate a statement or argument as part of their question; rather, they must simply ask a question, and only a question.
+However this rule may not be present at some tournaments, or there may be some exceptions allowed.

 Some leagues and tournaments still use a protocol where the balanced of unused speaking time is reserved for questioning, rather than having a specific period.

 While some student questioners feel the need to ask if the speaker yields, this is unnecessary under procedure, because the standing rules of the organizations and tournaments provide specific parameters for questioning periods that already establish when questioning begins.